Ethical Standards

 In the case the paper is accepted for publication after substantial changes or complementing, it is subjected to a next review.

-The rules of review and the review form are are made publicly known in the web page of the journal.
+The rules of review are made publicly known in the web page of the journal – see the detailed Review Policy in the REVIEWERS PANEL.

 The names of the reviewers of the specific papers are not disclosed; once per year the journal announces the list of names of its cooperating reviewers.